rsnikhil/Forvis_RISCV-ISA-Spec/Regression_Testing/README.txt

 Note: the regression is run by the Python program 'Run_all_tests.py'

+    Caveat: This is a Python 3 program, so please make sure you have Python 3 installed (many places still use Python 2 as the default).

     Running it by itself with --help will list its command-line arguments:
         $ Run_all_tests.py  --help